Home Heat Loss

 How much heat is YOUR home losing?

-Haringey Council purchased the data covering the London Borough of Haringey from a survey carried out by Horton Levi during the winter of 2000 and this can be viewed by following the link to the Haringey Thermal Image which can be found in the external links section at the bottom of the page.
+Haringey Council purchased the data covering the London Borough of Haringey from a survey carried out by Horton Levi during the winter of 2000 and this can be viewed by following the link to the Haringey Thermal Image website (external link).

-Furthermore we are delighted to be able to inform you that the data captured on the night of 16 March 2007 by aerial information specialists BlueSky International Ltd. has now been processed and can be viewed by clicking on the link to the Haringey Thermal Image provided in the external links section at the bottom of the page.
+Furthermore we are delighted to be able to inform you that the data captured on the night of 16 March 2007 by aerial information specialists BlueSky International Ltd. has now been processed and can be viewed by clicking on the link to the Haringey Thermal Image website (external link).

 Funding provided by the Neighbourhood Renewal Fund for a project to reduce the levels of fuel poverty in the borough enabled the purchase and subsequent processing of both sets of data.
 Further information is available on the project by clicking on the links on the left.